What is a good UCAT Score?

 What is a high UCAT score?

 At the end of the testing period the official UCAT consortium will publish the final test statistics.
 This will allow you to see how you have performed in comparison to other candidates.
 As this data won’t be available until later in the admissions cycle, you can use historic data to get an idea of how well you have performed.
-As there are no big changes to the 2021 UCAT, the results should look similar to those of previous years.
 You can use the official UCAT website to look up what percentile a particular score would have placed you in last year.
 Remember though, that UCAT Scoring can vary year-on-year so be careful not to overly rely on historic data.

 If you have a particular medical school in mind, take a look at our guide to UCAT Scoring for each medical school based on past years data.
 This will give you a good idea of how high you would have had to score in previous years to have a successful application.